 Image by Sarah Arvizu.

 Go further with Adobe Fresco.

 Use digital drawing tools and artistic brushes in Adobe Fresco to put a new spin on your butterfly art.
 Create multiple layers to build up your drawing and apply effects to specific, isolated sections.
-And with digital oil paint and watercolor brushes that blend and mix like the real thing, you can achieve natural effects without the mess and expense of physical paints.
+And with digital oil paint and watercolour brushes that blend and mix like the real thing, you can achieve natural effects without the mess and expense of physical paints.
 Whether you create a simple butterfly drawing or a detailed oil painting, now you’re ready to flap your wings and take flight.

 You might also be interested in…

 Take your skills to the next level with drawing exercises and advice from professional illustrators.